 There are over a hundred companies directly involved with graphene.
 Many of these companies are private start-ups in early-stages, but some pure-play graphene companies are public.
 The following sections will list some of those companies, and also some other investment ideas.
-For a more in-depth analysis of the possibility of investing in graphene, and a complete public companies listing (there are over 15 of those as of early 2016), see our Graphene Investment Guide.
+For a more in-depth analysis of the possibility of investing in graphene, and a complete public companies listing, see our Graphene Investment Guide.

 Pure-play graphene companies

 In the past few years several graphene producers and graphene application developers started trading in stock exchanges around the world - mostly in Australia, Canada and the UK.
 Here we'll list some of those companies: